Ammarsyaf3035/Arduino-WSN/README.md

 11. 100nF, 1µF, 10µF, 100µF,and 2200µF Capacitors
 12. 2x 1kOhm, 240Ohm,and 560Ohm Resistors
 13. 2x Switches

+#### Fabrication
+Important note: The electronic components connection must be soldered especially for GSM SIM800L block as this module use surges of current for to connect with band tower.
+The wire connection using jumper wire may not able to supply burst of current efficiently.
+Moreover, the IRF4905 is specially chosen as it have low drain-source resistance with capability to allow large current flow despite of it quite high cost.
+This is important to make sure the GSM module run smoothly.

 ### 2. Sensor Node (I2C Sensor)